goodship1/Minimalistic-Design-of-Extended-Stability-Runge-Kutta-Methods/README.md

 ### Key Features

 1. **Low Storage Requirements**:
    - The scheme uses a novel structure requiring only **2S-7 unique coefficients**, reducing the memory footprint compared to traditional ESRK schemes.
-S is the number of stages this reflects the number of unique a values which are needed
+S is the number of stages this reflects the number of unique a-values which are needed
 .

 3. **Generalized Structure**: